sushiswap/sushi-docs/docs/Developers/Subgraphs/Exchange/Queries.md

 This page provides some sample query examples to help get you started with the SushiSwap Exchange subgraph.

-You can test any of the queries, or write your own, on the [SushiSwap Subgraph Explorer](https://thegraph.com/hosted-service/subgraph/zippoxer/sushiswap-subgraph-fork).
+You can test any of the queries, or write your own, on the [SushiSwap Exchange subgraph](https://thegraph.com/hosted-service/subgraph/sushiswap/exchange).

 ## Factory